The Battle for AI's Memory Crown

 - 20%: Price hike Samsung and SK Hynix applied to HBM3E chips heading into 2026

-Samsung's Costly Catch-Up
+Samsung's Costly Catch-Up Strategy

-Samsung's fall to third place in HBM is one of the most significant shifts in the semiconductor industry in years.
+Samsung's fall to third place in HBM represents one of the most significant shifts in the semiconductor industry in years.
 The company is responding with massive investment: production capacity expansion of roughly 50% planned for 2026, with a new P5 facility in Pyeongtaek expected to come online by 2028.
-But capacity alone will not solve the problem.
-Samsung's HBM3E yields have lagged behind SK Hynix's, and regaining NVIDIA's confidence as a primary supplier will take time.

-Micron, meanwhile, has made a strategic pivot.
-The US-based company announced it would exit the consumer memory and storage market entirely to focus on AI data centre customers.
+Micron, meanwhile, has made a strategic pivotโฆ.
+The US-based company announced it would exitโฆ the consumer memory and storage market entirely to focus on AI data centre customers.
 That decision reflects how thoroughly AI demand has reshaped the memory industry's economics.

 "This is a supercycle similar to the boom of the 1990s.
-DRAM revenue is up 51% and the structural demand from AI training and inference is not slowing." - Bank of America semiconductor analysts
+DRAM revenue is up 51% and the structural demand from AI training and inference is not slowing." , Bank of America semiconductor analysts

-For Asia, the concentration is both an advantage and a vulnerability.
+For Asia, this concentration is both an advantage and a vulnerability.
 South Korea produces the vast majority of the world's HBM chips.
 Any disruption, whether from geopolitical tension, natural disaster, or supply chain failure, would ripple through every AI company on the planet.

 | Metric | SK Hynix | Samsung | Micron |